VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > **PoePersona:** We later found that using event sourcing and being
 > able to replay events was invaluable as a technique for analyzing bugs
 > in the production system running in the cloud.
 We could make a local
-> copy of the event store and then replay the event stream locally and
+> copy of the event store, then replay the event stream locally, and
-> debug the application in Visual Studio to undestand exactly what
+> debug the application in Visual Studio to understand exactly what
 > happened in the production system.

-The following code sample from the **OrderCommandHandler** class shows how this process is initiated by calling the **Find** method in the repository.
+The following code sample from the **OrderCommandHandler** class shows how calling the **Find** method in the repository initiates this process.

 ```Cs
 public void Handle(MarkSeatsAsReserved command)